Meter Docs

 There is a json config file meter.json in the pool_configs sub-directory.
 Make sure to configure the appropriate fields in this file, especially the rewardBeneficiary and the daemon/daemons fields.

-In the following example, the pool owner's Meter address is 0a05c2d862ca051010698b69b54278cbaf945ccb (no 0x in the beginning), the rewardBeneficiary should be configured accordingly.
-In addition, the mining pool has to connect to a coin daemon (full node) on the Meter network.
-We will use a full node on the testnet.
-The value for Meter in the daemons section should be configured as follows:
+In the sample meter.json file, the pool owner's Meter address is 0x0a05c2d862ca051010698b69b54278cbaf945ccb, which is configured as rewardBeneficiary .
+In addition, the mining pool has to connect to a coin daemon (full node) which is configured in the daemons section:

 [